Average Office Size: How Much Square Feet per Employee Do You Need?

 • Plan 15–20% extra capacity for growth and flexibility.

-Understanding the Average Office Size
+What Is the Average Office Size per Employee in 2026?

 To make space planning easier, workplaces are often grouped into three office density categories: a simple way to benchmark efficiency and comfort: